callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 ## The act warnings

 Let’s start with typical `act()` warnings logged to console.
-There are two kinds of these issues, let’s call the first one a sync `act()` warning:
+There are two kinds of these issues, let’s call the first one the "sync `act()`" warning:

 ```
 Warning: An update to Component inside a test was not wrapped in act(...).